getzola/zola/docs/content/documentation/deployment/vercel.md

 Vercel to always redirect paths with a trailing slash.
 By default, redirecting to a trailing slash is not enabled on Vercel.

+For example if you have an `about.md` file, and when visiting the path without a trailing slash, like `/about`, Vercel will redirect with trailing slash, resulting in `/about/`.
-If enabled, for example the `/about` path will redirect to `/about/`.
-Paths with a file extension will not redirect to a trailing slash, for example `/styles.css` will stay as-is.
+Paths with a file extension will not redirect to a trailing slash, for example if you have a static file named `favicon.ico`, it will stay as-is.

-To do that, create a file in the root of your git repository named `vercel.json` (if it doesn't exists already), and set this option:
+To enable that, create a file in the root of your git repository named `vercel.json` (if it doesn't exists already), and set this option:

 ```json